 Phyllis Schein, op-ed editor, Coffee News, 1974–81: I remember P.J.
 O’Rourke used to come over from the Lampoon.
-He was looking to leave there and was looking for a job.
+He was looking to leave there and was sniffing for a job.
+And coke.
 He’d always hit on me.
 Such an awkward guy.
 Ugly and cocky.
 He also would always be smoking everyone else’s shit, but never brought any of his own.
-One time we made up a fake invoice for thirty-five hundred dollars for marijuana, cocaine, and ecstasy and sent it to Matty Simmons.
+One time we made up a fake invoice for thirty-five hundred dollars for marijuana, cocaine, and ecstasy and sent it to [National Lampoon publisher] Matty Simmons.
 He said he’d give us P.J. free for six months as payment.
 We said no.

 Anne Wong-Garza, Controller, Coffee News, Mason Publishing, L.P., 1975–84: The L.A. bureau was out of control.
 I had orders from Stan.
 Pay everything.
 I wouldn’t sign the checks with my name or anyone else’s.
 I had Stan’s assistant stamp them.
 I shouldn’t have stayed so long.

 Linnette Miles, literary critic, Coffee News, 1971–88: The sexual proclivities at the office were — how to best put it?— legion.
 The only difference between the hippies and the Nixonistas were that the fascists smelled better and asked you not to tell their wives.